Publishing customizations makes the Web application aware of changes to the data that affects the user interface.

 Retrieving unpublished metadata

-If you want to create an application to edit customizable items in Model-driven apps, you must retrieve any unpublished definitions of those items.
+If you want to create an application to edit customizable items in Dynamics 365 for Customer Engagement, you must retrieve any unpublished definitions of those items.
 If a developer defines some changes but does not publish them, your application must be able to retrieve them to display them in the user interface.

 Use the following two methods to retrieve unpublished metadata: